 Generally, search results will show you many combo jobs with the title UI/UX.
 That's totally normal, and just harder for users to filter out the results if we're looking specifically for a UI or UX job.

 This search request has shown me 3,026 UI design jobs.
 Again, a lot of jobs are mixed up with UX design and even developer positions.
 That's totally normal these days, and you can see this picture literally on every job search website.

-Often they request HTML and CSS skills as for Product Design jobs, but sometimes it's not mandatory, and even if you need to know them, then just to communicate better with the team and don't design some abstract things that are difficult to develop.
-Which is not efficient for business and product development processes.
+Often, they request HTML and CSS skills for Product Design jobs.
+Still, sometimes it's not mandatory.
+Even if you need to know them, then communicate better with the team and design some abstract things that are difficult to develop, which is not efficient for business and product development processes.
 It's super easy to learn the basics of HTML and even do that on the go when you start working.